CANDY-HOUSE/SesameSDK_iOS_with_DemoApp/README.md

 }
 ```
 3. Drop Key:
 This command will clear the Sesame keys saved in SesameSDK.
-This means you will not able to retrieve the Sesame device via `CHBleManager.shared.getMyDevices()`.
+This means you will not able to retrieve the Sesame device via `CHBleManager.shared.getSesames()`.
 ```swift
 ssm.dropKey()
 ```